Renewable Energy: An Overview

 Solar

 Solar energy is a renewable source of energy supplied by the sun.
-Solar energy can be converted to electricity using photovoltaic (PV) devices, commonly called “solar cells,” or through solar-thermal technologies at solar power plants.
+Solar energy can be converted to electricity using photovoltaic (“PV”) devices, commonly called “solar cells,” or through solar-thermal technologies at solar power plants.
 Solar cells change sunlight directly into electricity and are made of silicon or other conductive materials.
 When sunlight hits the solar cell, a chemical reaction takes place resulting in electricity.
 Solar-thermal technologies in use at solar power plants use the heat from solar thermal collectors to create steam, which powers a generator.
 According to the U.S. Department of Energy, the greatest potential for solar energy in the U.S. is in Southwestern states, where sufficient solar energy falls on an area of 100 miles by 100 miles to provide all of the nation’s electricity requirements.
-More than 2 million solar PV devices have been installed in the United States, which produces enough electricity in a year to power more than 12 million homes.
+As of mid-2025, there are over 5.5 million solar installations in the United States, including both residential and utility-scale systems.
+The solar energy generated is enough to power more than 40 million U.S. homes.
+The conversion of agricultural land to utility-scale solar is a major point of contention because solar energy projects are extremely land intensive.
+Solar requires significantly more acreage per megawatt of capacity than wind power.
+The land under and immediately around the solar panels are typically removed from traditional agricultural production for the 25–35-year long lease term.

 Hydropower